Ice (character): Alternate origin

 A different origin was presented in Justice League: Generation Lost.
 It has not been revealed in what respects this story replaces Tora's original history.

 In the alternate origin mentioned in Justice League: Generation Lost story, Tora's parents and brother are Romanifolket, and her grandfather was the head of a small sect of Romanifolket known as the Is Bygd.
-Tora was trained to stay calm to control her metahuman abilities to create and manipulate ice, to ensure that her grandfather (from whom Tora's parents sought to hide their daughter) could not find her and force her to use her power to keep control over the other Bygd residents.
+Tora was trained to stay calm to control her metahuman ability to create and manipulate ice, to ensure that her grandfather (from whom Tora's parents sought to hide their daughter) could not find her and force her to use her power to keep control over the other Bygd residents.
 Eventually Tora's grandfather tracked his family down and, after seeing her father being beaten, she lost control, causing the death of several, among them her own father.

 Global Guardians

 When an engineer named Rod Schoendienst discovered the ice people, he made a pact with the King that allowed Tora to leave their kingdom.
 After Rod introduced Tora to Doctor Mist and the Global Guardians she joined the team as the second Icemaiden.
-Soon after, she became friends with Beatriz Da Costa (aka Green Flame).
+Soon after, she became friends with Beatriz da Costa (aka Green Flame).
 After the Guardians lose their funding from the United Nations in the wake of the Justice League's reformation as Justice League International, Green Flame talks Icemaiden into joining the Justice League.